 The School Transport Section organises and arrange a number of vehicles that travel to Carmel College, St Helens College and Activate.
 All the vehicles have suitably trained passenger assistants who travel on them, ensuring the safety of the students.

 If you require further information, you can contact the School Transport Team on (01744) 671033.

 If your child is travelling on one of the local authority's hired services and you need to amend any of the travel arrangements, you need to contact the School Transport Team.
-During office hours you can contact the team on the normal office numbers of 01744 671031 or 01744 671033.
-Alternatively, if you are calling out of office hours, you can leave a message on the out of hours mobile, 07766 087222 - this number is only to be used during term time, and messages can be left after 5.15pm and over the weekend.
-All messages will be answered from 7.30am (Mon-Fri).
+During office hours you can contact the team on the normal office numbers of 01744 671031 or 01744 671033, out of hours messages can be left on either number.

 If the original decision is upheld and assistance is not granted, you will be notified of your right to go to the Stage 2 - Appeals process, whereby your application along with the review decision and any supplementary information will be considered by the Independent Transport Panel.
 You will have 20 working days from receipt of the review decision to make a written request.
 Once the request is received, the panel will meet within 40 days to consider the information.
 You will then be notified in writing the outcome of the panel.